 Step 3: use job auditions to test job-related skills

 A one-way hiring process that tests job-related skills will help you identify the best candidates and deliver huge efficiency gains.
 It requires a big change in mindset, to be sure.
 But once you make the shift you’ll never look back.
-And you’ve already taken the first step.
+And you’ve already take the first step.